-SUMMARY AND INSIGHTS
+SUMMARY & INSIGHTS

-This study utilized two specific econometric frameworks, namely, random-parameter Tobit regression and latent class Tobit regression, to determine factors that contribute to the number of heavy-vehicle crashes per MVMT by roadway classification while identifying a preferred method to account for unobserved heterogeneity.
-Policereported crash data are often missing key variables (e.g., the variables are not on data collection forms) and vary across existing variables; therefore, utilizing the random-parameter Tobit method allows the analyst to account for heterogeneity by defining a distribution.
+This study utilized two specific econometric frameworks, namely random-parameter Tobit regression and latent class Tobit regression, to determine factors that contribute to the number of heavy vehicle crashes per MVMT by roadway classification while identifying a preferred method to account for unobserved heterogeneity.
+Police-reported crash data is often missing key variables (e.g., not on data collection forms) and has variation across existing variables, therefore utilizing the random-parameter Tobit method allows the analyst to account for heterogeneity by defining a distribution.
 The latent class approach also accounts for heterogeneity, but no distribution is defined and the parameters are permitted to vary across a specified number of classes.
 Using goodness-of-fit measures and the rate of prediction, the estimates of the two approaches were examined.

 The Idaho case study provides new insights into crash rates by roadway classification.
 Different road configurations, horizontal geometrics, and traffic control devices were found to be significant for each road classification.
-A specific road configuration was found to decrease crash rates for major collectors and Interstates but to increase crash rates on principal arterials.
-Curved horizontal geometrics increase crash rates on Interstates and straight horizontal geometrics increase crash rates on major collectors.
+A specific road configuration was found to decrease crash rates for major collectors and interstates, but increase crash rates on principal arterials.
+Curved horizontal geometrics increase crash rates on interstates and straight horizontal geometrics increase crash rates on major collectors.
 Stop signs on major collectors increase crash rates, yet no traffic control devices on principal arterials decrease crash rates.
-High speed limits decrease crash crates on principal arterials and Interstates, and lower speed limits increase crash rates for the majority of heavy vehicles on major collectors.
+High speed limits decrease crash crates on principal arterials and interstates, and lower speed limits increase crash rates for the majority of heavy vehicles on major collectors.
 The most common insight from this study is that high traffic volumes decrease crash rates and low volumes increase crash rates.
-With that in mind, unlike previous work, this study found that the presence of heavy vehicles has the potential to increase crash rates.
+With that in mind, unlike previous works, this study finds that the presence of heavy vehicles has the potential to increase crash rates.

 To assess the accuracy of the two frameworks, the actual crash rates and predicted crash rates were plotted and the Pearson product moment correlation coefficient was provided for each.
 The latent class approach outperformed the traditional Tobit method for each road classification and, as a result, should be considered in future crash rate analyses.
-In addition, the sample size may indicate what information criterion (AIC or BIC) to use when the correct number of latent classes is selected.
-However, results indicating a better fit for the latent class approach are entirely data-specific.
-Although the current study has found that the latent class model better describes the Idaho crash data, there is the potential that the latent class model may not be better suited in crash data sets of other states.
-This finding strongly suggests that further work be conducted in the comparison of these two heterogeneity methods.
+In addition, the sample size may indicate what information criterion (AIC or BIC) to use when selecting the correct number of latent classes.
+It needs to be noted, however, that results indicating a better fit for the latent class approach are entirely data-specific.
+Although the present study has found that the latent class model better describes the Idaho crash data, there is the potential that the latent class model may not be better suited in crash datasets of other states.
+This strongly suggests that further work be conducted in the comparison of these two heterogeneity methods.
 Unfortunately, this is an inherent limitation of the latent class modeling framework.
-Although the model, in this case, captures more heterogeneity and provides a better fit for the data, this result is not always the case.
+Although the model, in this case, captures more heterogeneity and provides a better fit for the data, this is not always the case.